July 23-25, 2025

 Rachel Muir, CFRE, Principal, Rachel Muir

 Can you snap your fingers to see the future of fundraising?
 Get a front-row seat in this eye-opening exploration loaded with practical and aspirational fundraising ideas.
-Our special guest Rachel Muir, CFRE is revealing tips and strategies to help you win your donor’s hearts, minds & wallets.
-You’ll get irresistible tools to help you stand out in a crowded inbox, delight your donors with thoughtful stewardship, successfully get your foot in the door and know if your message is getting through.
-This fun-filled fast-paced session will wrap with best-of eye candy fundraising campaigns from budgets small and large.
+Our special guest, Rachel Muir, is revealing tips and strategies to help you win your donors’ hearts, minds and wallets.
+You’ll get irresistible tools to help you stand out in a crowded inbox, delight your donors with thoughtful stewardship, successfully get your foot in the door, and know if your message is getting through.
+This fun-filled, fast-paced session will wrap with best-of eye candy fundraising campaigns from budgets both small and large.
 You’ll also walk away with secrets you can STEAL from for-profit brands to keep your donors loyal for life.
 You’ll leave inspired, delighted, and ready to engage donors at every giving level.

 1:00 p.m.
 Workshop Session V